vega5b/landcover-classification-101/README.md

 Get started with landcover classification using machine learning and satellite or aerial imagery.
 This interactive material was presented at the University Washington's Geohackweek 2018.

+For tutorial, see the [notebook in this repo](https://github.com/vega5b/landcover-classification-101/blob/master/demo_landclassification.ipynb).

 ## Perform Land Classification using Supervised Machine Learning in 10-ish Steps

 ### Goal